Skip to content

 )

-Delta Lake on S3: Safe Concurrent Writes
+Delta Lake on AWS S3: Safe Concurrent Writes

 A locking provider guarantees that only one writer is able to create the same file.
 This prevents corrupted or conflicting data.